jodygarnett/translate/example/source/setup/index.rst

 * `deepl_base_url`: "https://api-free.deepl.com"

-  Customize if you are paying customer.
+  Customize if you have a subscription to deepl.

 * `project_folder`: "."